dj80hd/culture-of-quality/QUESTIONS.md

 * Does code swallow any exceptions, if so is there an automated way to detect this when the code is built?

-* Are Development and QA seperate teams or are members of each in the same team so they are co-located and can collaborate more easily?
+* Are Development and QA separate teams or are members of each in the same team so they are co-located and can collaborate more easily?

-* Does QA happen after Develpoment or are QA and Development an iterative process ?
+* Does QA happen after Development or are QA and Development an iterative process ?

 * Is Documentation tested for usefulness, completeness, and understandability ?

-* Is there a reward or recoginitionn for those that supply quality information and documenation ?
+* Is there a reward or recognition for those that supply quality information and documentation ?

 * To what degree, and how early are the users of the product involved in the development and qa process ?

 * To what degree is Automation and Continuous Integration used in the development and QA process ?

-* To what degree are Automation and Coninuous Integration prioritized in the project plan ?
+* To what degree are Automation and Continuous Integration prioritized in the project plan ?

 * In the organization, does QA address quality of information, documentation, and communication as well as the software itself ?

 * Does the culture care about quality?
 How can you tell ?

+* Does the organization maintain information centrally in a place like a wiki?

+* Are updates to this information performed alongside feature updates and bug fixes?

+* Is their a mechanism within this information repository to reward those that contribute positively ?  (e.g. Stack Exchange allows members to up vote questions and answers)